 Nanoscale energy and surface engineering focuses on energy harvesting and storage materials, paying particular attention to surface engineering of 2D materials such as Graphene, boron nitride and Molydenum oxide/supphides for PV and batteries/hydrogen energy applications.
 Synchrotron based techniques from US, UK and European facilities are used to address key fundamental challenges in these materials.

-For detailed information on current fees visit Fees and funding
+For detailed information on current fees visit Research degree fees.

-2:1 in a relevant engineering, materials of physical science subject
+Minimum 2:1 in a relevant engineering, materials of physical science subject